-Studying in Canada offers a great opportunity for anyone wanting a world-class education while also working.
-Whether you choose to work on campus at the university or off-campus as an intern, international students can earn money while gaining valuable work experience.
+Studying in Canada offers a great opportunity for anyone wanting a world-class education while also earning money and gaining valuable work experience.
+Whether you choose to work on-campus at your university or college or off-campus, international students in Canada have the incredible option of doing both without needing a Canadian work visa.
 Here's how you can work in Canada as a student.

 Working without a permit is offered to full-time students at a public post-secondary institution such as a college, university, or a private post-secondary institution operating under the same rules and regulations as a public institution.
 You must have a valid study permit and a SIN (Social Insurance Number) to qualify and will only be able to start working in Canada as an international student once your study program has officially begun.
 You can work for any of the following employers: